randruc/Lazuli/doc/CStyleAndConventions.md

 Files must end with a newline character.

 > The code file must print correctly when using tools like `cat` in console.

+TODO: spaces before () in if, for, while